noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/apigateway.md

   - oauth2 and openid connect
   - create API keys + usage plans for third-party access
   - use lambda fn for custom authnz
+- full https support for encryption in transit

 ### specifics